Eq139/LearnDemo/README.md

 # LearnDemo
-It 's a repository to record my growing and learning process.
+It 's a repository markup.